BrianCarroll112/stock-tracker/README.md

 ```

 ## Issues and Resolutions
- Use this section to list of all major issues encountered and their resolution.

-#### SAMPLE.....
 **PROBLEM**: Chart staying with previous company data when changing to new company view
 **RESOLUTION**: Use method for setting chart state within input submits and relevant ticker onClicks